ashmitamittal/ashmitamittal/README.md

 💭 I'm also obsessed with psychology and unraveling the mysteries of human behavior, delving into the realms of personality, body language, and cognition

-🌍 Proficient in English and Hindi, embarking on a journey to learn Spanish, with a touch of Sanskrit along the way

 🌟 Let's connect and collaborate on exciting projects!
 Feel free to reach out to me. 😊

 🌐 My personal website [**ashmitamittal.com**](http://ashmitamittal.com/)